Irn-Bru

 Irn-Bru (/ˌaɪərn ˈbruː/ "iron brew", /sco/) is a Scottish carbonated soft drink, often described as "Scotland's other national drink" after Scotch whisky.
 Introduced in 1901, the drink is produced in Westfield, Cumbernauld, North Lanarkshire, by A.G.
 Barr of Glasgow.
 As well as being sold throughout the United Kingdom, Irn-Bru is available throughout the world and can usually be bought where there is a significant community of people from Scotland.
 The brand also has its own tartan.
 It has been the top-selling soft drink in Scotland for over a century, competing directly with global brands such as Coca-Cola.

 The flavour of Irn-Bru is known to be difficult to describe, a fact that has even been used in the manufacturers' advertising.
-Public surveys have turned up words such as Tutti Frutti, bubble gum, cream soda, and even an undertone of iron or rust that has been referred to as 'girders'.
+Public surveys have turned up words such as tutti frutti, bubble gum, cream soda, and even an undertone of iron or rust that has been referred to as 'girders'.

 Originally selling it as Iron Brew, the drink's makers, A.G.
 Barr, were forced to change the name of the drink in 1946 following a change in the law that stipulated that the marketing of products be "literally true".
 As the drink did not contain much iron, nor was it brewed, the passage of this legislation led the company to change the product's name to the presently used Irn-Bru.
 Irn-Bru has long been the most popularly consumed soft drink in Scotland, consistently beating rivals such as Coca-Cola, Pepsi and Fanta, and reportedly sells 20 cans every second throughout Scotland.
-Irn-Bru is sold in a number of international food and drink markets, including countries such as the Netherlands, Spain, Belgium, Malta, certain countries of the African continent, the Middle East, and North America.
+Irn-Bru is sold in a number of international food and drink markets, including countries such as Belgium, Finland, Malta, the Netherlands, Spain, Sweden, certain African countries, the Middle East, and North America.

 Overview and history

 Appearance and overview

 Irn-Bru is known for its bright orange colour and unique flavour.
 As of 1999, it contained 0.002% of ammonium ferric citrate, sugar, 32 flavouring agents including caffeine and quinine (but not in Australia), and two controversial colourings (Sunset Yellow FCF E110 and Ponceau 4R E124).
 On 27 January 2010, soft-drink manufacturer A.G.
 Barr agreed to a Food Standards Agency voluntary ban on these two colourings although no date was set for their replacement.

 After lobbying by First Minister of Scotland Alex Salmond, a proposed restriction of Sunset Yellow to 10 mg/litre was eased to 20 mg/litre in 2011 – the same amount present in Irn-Bru.
-As of August 2024, Irn-Bru still contains these colourings.
+As of August 2026, Irn-Bru still contains these colourings.